If you don't know exactly WHO your ideal client is, then it's time you figured that out!

 It's a win-win.

-6. Watch the free workshop and grab the free workbook that I created to help you with this very thing.
+6. Want a workbook to help?
+Watch the free workshop and grab the free workbook that I created to help you with this very thing.

-Yo ... this workshop is 1.5 hours of juicy info and specific actions steps for you to take so that you can grow your blog + online business!
-Plus, the workbook will get you really clear on your ideal reader (and your purpose!
+Yo ... this workshop is 1.5 hours of juicy info and specific actions steps for you to take so that you can grow your blog or online business!
+Plus, the workbook will get you really clear on your ideal client (and your purpose!)

 There, don't you feel better now?!
 It's so much easier to focus when you know EXACTLY who you want to talk to right?!
-What about you, whose your ideal reader?
+What about you, whose your ideal client?